bcgsc/arcs/README.md

 An example bash script on how to run the ARCS+LINKS pipeline can be found at: Examples/pipeline_example.sh

-you can test your installation by following instructions at: Examples/arcs_test-demo/README.txt for ARKS: Examples/arks_test-demo/README.txt

-and compare your output to the files provided at: Examples/arcs_test-demo/output/ for ARKS: Examples/arks_test-demo/README.txt
+### Running ARCS in default mode

+Default mode used read alignments to contigs.

+For running the pipeline default mode, Makefile should target `arcs` with `./arcs-make arcs`.
+For more info check `./arcs-make help`.

+To run `./arcs` executable in default mode, run `./arcs` without additional flag.
+For argument requiriments check `./arcs --help`.

-### Running ARKS in ARCS
+### Running ARCS in '--arks' mode

 ARKS is another scaffolding tool developed by our group designed based on kmerization paradigm.
 ARKS is integrated into ARCS(v1.x.x) for better usability.

 For running the pipeline with ARKS, Makefile should target `arks` with `./arcs-make arks`.
 For more info check `./arcs-make help`.

 To run `./arcs` executable with ARKS, run `./arcs --arks`.
 For more info check `./arcs --help`.

+### Demo

+you can test your installation by following instructions at: Examples/arcs_test-demo/README.txt for ARKS: Examples/arks_test-demo/README.txt

+and compare your output to the files provided at: Examples/arcs_test-demo/output/ for ARKS: Examples/arks_test-demo/README.txt

 ### Citing ARKS